Gyrocopter Training Cost UK – Where to fly and train for a PPL(G)

 Gyrocopter flight training is available in several places around the UK.
-Popham Hampshire is a popular grass airfield but there are many others.
+Popham Hampshire is a popular grass airfield but there are many others that offer flying lessons.
 Start with a trial flight or two and see how you like it.
 If you intend to go all the way through a PPL G course then you might want to consider staying nearby for short intensive courses.

 Whatever you eventually decide to do, make sure you get at gyrocopter experience in your log book and in your memory bank.